taosdata/TDengine/docs-en/25-application/01-telegraf.md

 ### TDengine

-Download the latest TDengine-server 2.3.0.0 or above from the [Downloads](http://taosdata.com/cn/all-downloads/) page on the Taos Data website and install it.
+Download the latest TDengine-server 2.4.0.x or above from the [Downloads](http://taosdata.com/cn/all-downloads/) page on the Taos Data website and install it.

-## Data Link Setup
+## Data Connection Setup

 ### Download TDengine plug-in to grafana plug-in directory